 Whey Protein Powder

 You might have heard about whey protein powder from a friend who regularly goes to the gym since they are known to increase muscle gains.
 However, that’s not all they are good for, the nutrition gurus at FinVsFin.com believe that even if you don’t want to bulk up, whey protein powder can still aid in your weight loss.
 Simply slipping some into your morning smoothie can increase fat loss.
 It’s also proven to be able to make people eat up to 441 fewer calories per day and boost energy by 80-100 calories.
-It’s a great way to sustain your muscles while shedding extra fat.
+It’s a great way if you’re trying to lose weight and gain muscle.

 Whole Grain Foods